DC Extortion Lawyer

 Under most state laws, extortion is gaining property or money by threat, intimidation, or making a false claim of ownership rights.
 Federal law expands the general definition.

 The classic mob movie version of extortion is just one depiction of what constitutes extortion in the U.S. Offering a shopkeeper protection if the owner makes regular payments and threatening to damage or incinerate the shop if the owner does not, is extortion.

 However, it is not the only type of act that meets the legal standard and requires the attention of a DC extortion lawyer.
 If you have been charged with extortion, contact a qualified white collar criminal attorney that can fight for you.

 Federal extortion centers on threats made to or by federal employees and threats that involve more than one state.
 Making a threat of violence against the President, Vice President, or the person that would succeed either in their death constitutes extortion by federal statute.
 The person that makes the threat does not have to do so for the purpose of gaining property or money to meet the extortion standard.

-Federal law includes blackmail, which is receiving something of value following a threat of sharing information, in the section of federal law that address extortion.
+Federal law includes blackmail, which is receiving something of value following a threat of sharing information, in the section of federal law that addresses extortion.
 A person that induces a public works employee to give up any portion of their compensation by threat, force, or intimidation is also guilty of extortion.
-Similarly, communicating threats via mail for the purpose of gaining an item(s) of value constitutes extortion and thereby warrants attention from an extortion lawyer.
+Similarly, communicating threats via mail for the purpose of gaining an item(s) of value constitutes extortion and thereby warrants attention from a DC extortion lawyer.